Stanford Cardinal: Olympics representation

 Stanford does not compete at the varsity level in any events contested at the Winter Olympics.
-Stanford students and alums who have won Winter Olympic medals include John Coyle, Eileen Gu, Eric Heiden, Sami Jo Small, and Debi Thomas.
+Stanford students and alums who have won Winter Olympic medals include Zoe Atkin, John Coyle, Eileen Gu, Eric Heiden, Sami Jo Small, and Debi Thomas.
+Most recently, at the 2026 Milano Cortino Winter Olympics, Eileen Gu medaled in all three women’s freestyle skiing events, winning gold in the freeski halfpipe, silver in slopestyle, and silver in big air.
+Zoe Atkin won bronze in the freeski halfpipe.

 Stanford Athletics Hall of Fame

 The Stanford Athletics Hall of Fame was established on December 21, 1954.
 Envisioned by Walt Gamage, sports editor of the now-defunct Palo Alto Times, the first class of inductees consisted of 34 Stanford sports greats.
 New members are inducted annually and are recognized during halftime of a home Stanford football game.
 The Stanford Athletics Hall of Fame Room is located on the first floor of the Arrillaga Family Sports Center on the Stanford campus.